canonical/k8s-snap/docs/src/snap/explanation/epa.md

 and enhances performance for memory intensive applications.
 Here are the key architectural components and their roles:

--  **Node Configuration**: Each Kubernetes node must have NUMA-aware hardware.
+-  **Node configuration**: Each Kubernetes node must have NUMA-aware hardware.
    The system's NUMA topology can be inspected using tools such as `lscpu` or `numactl`.
--  **Kubelet Configuration**: The kubelet on each node must be configured to enable NUMA topology awareness.
+-  **Kubelet configuration**: The kubelet on each node must be configured to enable NUMA topology awareness.
 This involves setting specific kubelet flags to activate the Topology Manager.
 -  **Topology Manager**: The Topology Manager is a critical component that